Eloise Blackwell: 2021–22

 Blackwell played for the Blues against the Chiefs in the first-ever women's Super Rugby match in New Zealand on 1 May 2021.
+She was part of the Black Ferns disappointing end-of-year tour of England and France in October and November.

-On 3 November 2021, She was named in the Blues squad for the inaugural Super Rugby Aupiki competition.
-She featured in their 0–35 thrashing by the Chiefs Manawa in the final round.
+On 3 November 2021, She was named in the Blues Women's squad for the inaugural Super Rugby Aupiki competition.

+In 2022, she was one of 29 players contracted to the Black Ferns.
+She featured in the Blues Women's 0–35 thrashing by the Chiefs Manawa in the final round of the Super Rugby Aupiki competition.